rerun-io/rerun/BUILD.md

 ## Building for the Web

-If you want to build a standalone rerun executable that contains the web-viewer and a websocket server, you need to install install the `wasm32-unknown-unknown` rust target and ensure the `web_viewer` feature flag is set when building rerun.
+If you want to build a standalone rerun executable that contains the web-viewer and a websocket server, you need to install the `wasm32-unknown-unknown` rust target and ensure the `web_viewer` feature flag is set when building rerun.
 This is automatically done by this shortcut which builds & runs the web viewer:
 ```
 pixi run rerun-web